foodfight/showz/scripts/episode-35-ffs-a-year-in-review.md

 the beginning of the year.
 Why did you start the Food Fight Show?
 How well has it met the objectives you set?

+**Bryan:** I saw a lot of activity but not much consensus and a lot of duplication of effort.
+The first 5 cookbooks I wrote were all redundant to existing cookbooks.
+I hate reinventing the wheel!
+I also know that many in devops community don't work in major Tech hubs or get the opportunity to attend conferences like Velocity.
+In short, I wanted to make our listeners feel like they are at the center of the Chef community and not at its edges, regardless of their physical location.

 ## Review of 2012
 * Food Fight Show
   * 57 Food Fight Show Episodes